greenty5/ict2022_fluidDynamics/readMe.md

 Welcome to _Fluid Dynamics with Python_ in ICT Summer School 2022.
 On this course, we will learn the fundamental of fluid dynamics as well as Python programming.
 In addition, we will also learn Computational Fluid Dynamics (CFD) by coding solutions to the basic partial differential equations that describe the physics of fluid flow.
-Some course materials are custimized for this course from a course by [Prof. Lorena Barba](http://lorenabarba.com) between 2009 and 2013 in the Mechanical Engineering department at Boston University (Prof. Barba since moved to the George Washington University).

 ### Learning outcomes of the course
 This course introduces the fundamentals of fluid dynamics and its practices with Python.
 The participating students learn the government equations for fluid flow and how to compute them by using jupyterLab.
 Specifically, the following study aims and competencies are highlighted in this course;